 Our strategic approach

 Our strategic approach governs how we work, as a council, with and for communities, and in collaboration with partners.
-Three key areas of activity are taking the approach forward: 'Enterprising Council', 'Thriving Communities' and 'Vision Derbyshire'.
+Three key areas of activity underpin the approach: 'Enterprising Council', 'Thriving Communities' and 'Vision Derbyshire'.

-Together these key areas place us in a stronger position to understand, to adapt and respond to future challenges, and to bring about the changes needed to ensure future success.
+Together these key areas place us in a stronger position to understand, to deliver our ambitions, adapt and respond to challenges, and bring about the changes needed to ensure future success.

 Vision Derbyshire